Adarsh-Rajesh669/Atmega_Stepper_Controller/README.md

-# AVR Stepper Motor Controller
+# Atmega328p Stepper Motor Controller

 This project controls a stepper motor using ATmega328P and two buttons:
 - Start/Stop button